xinkjs/xink/README.md

 xin's currently supported route types, in order of match priority:
 - static: `/hello/there/world`
 - specific: `/hello/miss-[name]`
-- matcher: `/hello/[name=string]` (where 'string' references a function, which tests if the value of the `name` parameter matches)
+- matcher: `/hello/[name=word]` (where 'word' references a function, which tests if the value of the `name` parameter matches)
 - dynamic: `/hello/[name]`
 - rest: `/hello/[...rest]` (essentially a wildcard, but must be at the end of a route)

 ## Setup

 Create a new project, then install Vite v6 and xink as dev dependencies.
-Also be sure to install your runtime.

 ```
 bun add -D vite@beta @xinkjs/xink